Crytochain/Crypto/Chain3.md

 ##### Parameters

 1. `Number|String|BigNumber` - A number or BigNumber instance.
-2. `String` - One of the above moac units.
+2. `String` - One of the above LBR units.

 ##### Returns